 Early Christian mosaics portray Jesus naked when being baptized by John the Baptist in the River Jordan.
 This probably reflected the fact, attested in texts from the church fathers, that Christian baptism was performed on naked bodies, both male and female.

 Naked/enclothed was a prominent part of what Christ did “for us and for our salvation.”
 He was born as a naked infant and wrapped in swaddling cloths.
 He was stripped naked to “suffer under Pontius Pilate” in his flogging and then clothed in a purple robe with a crown of thorns on his head.
 He was stripped again to be crucified.
 Romans didn’t allow loin cloths for their victims; this was an act of public humiliation.
 He died, was taken down from the cross, wrapped in burial linens and laid in a borrowed tomb.
 On the third day he rose from the dead and Peter and John found the burial linens laid aside.
 We have no idea what he wore when he left the tomb, if anything.
-Christian artists like Michelangelo expected that we will all be naked in the resurrection of the dead, although we may put on festal garments for the Marriage Feast of the Lamb.

 Christ’s own body shows the contradictory aspects of nakedness in the contrast between the degradation of his body in his flogging and crucifixion and his glorified body in the resurrection (which still bore of the marks of the nails and the spear).
 Likewise, the ancient Greeks glorified the male body yet Achilles dragged the naked dead body of Hector through the Greek camp at Troy as an act of degradation.
 The Roman nobility proudly displayed their naked bodies in the baths, yet humiliated the bodies of slaves by stripping them naked on the auction block.